jamesloper/lemontron/lemontron/build-guide.md

 title = "Fasten the outer screws" image = "top-plates---outer-screws.jpg"
-content = "Fasten the top plates to the chassis on the 6 outer holes along the edges with 25mm (or 20mm) countersunks." %}
+content = "Fasten the top plates to the chassis on the 6 outer holes along the edges with 25mm (or 20mm) countersinks." %}

 {% include step.html
 title = "Fasten the inner screws" image = "top-plates---inner-screws.jpg"
-content = "Fasten the top plates to the motors on the 4 inner holes with 14mm countersunks (bonus points if you fabricate 15mm countersunks for a better fit)." %}
+content = "Fasten the top plates to the motors on the 4 inner holes with 14mm countersinks (bonus points if you fabricate 15mm countersinks for a better fit)." %}

 {% include step.html
 title = "Attach the tool head"